rgaglian/nso-reconcile-keep-action/README.md

 In both Solutions 2 and 3, we will use NACM rules to set the previledges that some users have the right the use it.

+Warning: NACM rules do not act on IPC access via the "ncs_cli" command, you need to login via APIs: SSH, WebUI, NETCONF, RESTCONF or JSON-RPC.

 ## Testing:

 Here is how it works: